CambridgeSemiticsLab/BH_time_collocations/readme.md

 ## Directory Structure
 * [analysis](analysis) — Jupyter notebooks that contain the primary descriptions and data analyses
-* code — Python scripts for analysis notebooks
+* [analysis/pyscripts](analysis/pyscripts) — Python scripts for analysis notebooks
 * [images](images) — project images for/from notebooks and markdown
+* tf – Text-Fabric features produced by and for the analyses, including new semantic/statistical features for nouns

 <br>